 International students are not eligible for federal or state financial aid.
 International students are classified as non-residents for tuition paying purposes.

-Students intending to complete an associate degree, certificate or award of competency are admitted as Program of Study students.
+Students intending to complete an associate degree, certificate or award of completion are admitted as Program of Study students.
 They may pursue their academic goals on a part-time or a full-time basis.
 A full-time credit load is 12-18 credits.
 Program of Study students are assigned faculty advisors who meet with them (usually once a quarter) to recommend classes that fulfill their academic or employment goals.

-Special students are those students taking classes for reasons other than completing a College program such as in-service training or personal enrichment as well as High school students who are supplementing their high school program with college work.
+Non-program of study students are those students taking classes for reasons other than completing a College program such as in-service training or personal enrichment as well as High school students who are supplementing their high school program with college work.
 High school students must have written permission and recommendations from their high school counselor or principal prior to enrollment.